 Here are 3 of my favorite investment and personal finance websites, ones that I have dedicated a lot of time and gain a ton of knowledge from over the days.
 If you’ve got one you’d like added to this list, feel free to shoot me a message, I’d be glad to add it!

 As per request, I’ve had some visitors ask me to post an article on how to buy stocks.
 Well, you’re in luck!
 Dan Kent over at our investment side of Stocktrades has a wonderful article on how to buy stocks in Canada.
+He has recently updated his list of the best Canadian stocks in the country, and top Canadian dividend stocks.

 The Penny Hoarder